An Artist And A Warrior: Colleague Remembers Fallen NPR Photographer David Gilkey

 toggle caption

-A woman cries in front of the gates of the destroyed cathedral in Port-au-Prince, Haiti.
+A woman cries in front of the gates of the destroyed cathedral in Port-au-Prince.
 The country's devastating earthquake on Jan.
 12, 2010, destroyed hundreds of thousands of structures, including many government and public buildings.

 David Gilkey/NPR